For Farmers, Every Day is Earth Day

 The digestate fertilizes our soil.
 We work it into trenches rather than spreading it over fields as feed for our crops.

-The purpose of the fertilizer, bien sûr, is to put nitrogen and phosphorous into the soil.
+The purpose of the fertilizer, of course, is to put nitrogen and phosphorous into the soil.
 This replenishes the earth, allowing healthy crops to grow once more.
 It also means that we release less carbon into the atmosphere.

 Our process sometimes goes by the name of “regenerative agriculture.”